 Is saying goodbye to your potential customers not what you want?
 Then, don't hesitate to create an HTML sitemap for a website.

 The sitemap includes a structured list of all pages on the website, with a hyperlink to each of them.
 Since sitemaps are so important for your site's organic search performance, here's a list of the most common HTML sitemap mistakes and how to avoid them:

 Do not close the robots.txt and x-robots-tag.
 Using a map, you balance the weight on the internal pages of the website, so it's better to keep the map open.

 This will complicate the perception, and the sitemap will not be helpful for the users, they will leave it in search of something simpler.
 If there is a need to list many links, it is better to create a multi-level map that will open the sections in stages.

 Technical pages that are not useful to the website visitor should not be displayed on the map.

 Clean up deleted pages and add new ones.

-Keep the basic principles in mind when creating a sitemap:
+Keep in mind the basic principles when making a sitemap: